-(2) Before the annual general meeting of parishioners, the wardens are to call on the auditor or auditors duly appointed under these rules to report on the financial statements prepared pursuant to paragraphs

-- (a) to (c) of sub-rule (1) and on the accounting records kept by them and to state, in that report - (a) whether the financial statements, in the opinion of the auditor or auditors, are properly drawn up so as to give a true and fair view of the receipts and payments, assets and liabilities of the parish, and - (b) whether the financial statements, in the opinion of the auditor or auditors, comply with the provisions of these rules and of any provisions in or made pursuant to the Accounts, Audits and Annual Reports Ordinance 1995, and - (c) where not so satisfied, the reasons for not being so satisfied. - (3) At least 7 days before the annual general meeting of parishioners, the wardens are to make copies of those financial statements and reports available for inspection or distribution (or both) at or near each main entrance to the place where each congregation of the parish meets, in such quantities and manner as the minister and wardens may reasonably determine, and to cause an announcement to be made at each service to the effect that those financial statements and reports are so available. - (4) The wardens are to produce those financial statements and reports at the annual general meeting of parishioners. - (5) At or within 7 days after the annual general meeting of parishioners, the wardens are to forward copies of the financial statements referred to in paragraphs (a) to (c) of sub-rule (1) to the Diocesan Secretary, and to comply with rules 2.14(1) to (3) concerning the delivery of keys, documents and funds etc.
+- (2) Before the annual general meeting of parishioners, the wardens are to call on the auditor or auditors duly appointed under these rules to report on the financial statements prepared pursuant to paragraphs (a) to (b) of sub-rule (1) and on the accounting records kept by them and to state, in that report - (a) whether anything has come to the auditor's attention that causes the auditor to believe that the financial statements do not give a true and fair view of the receipts and payments, assets and liabilities of the parish, in accordance with the Parish Administration Ordinance 2008, and - (b) where not so satisfied, the reasons for not being so satisfied. - (3) At least 7 days before the annual general meeting of parishioners, the wardens are to make copies of those financial statements and reports available for inspection or distribution (or both) at or near each main entrance to the place where each congregation of the parish meets, in such quantities and manner as the minister and wardens may reasonably determine, and to cause an announcement to be made at each service to the effect that those financial statements and reports are so available. - (4) The wardens are to produce those financial statements and reports at the annual general meeting of parishioners. - (5) At or within 7 days after the annual general meeting of parishioners, the wardens are to forward copies of the financial statements referred to in paragraphs (a) to (c) of sub-rule (1) to the Diocesan Secretary, and to comply with rules 2.14(1) to (3) concerning the delivery of keys, documents and funds etc.